Latest Book

 Blessing My Mother's Rosary: Lourdes.
 Loss.
 Love. is the story of Carla, as a young woman, fulfilling her promise to take her mother's favorite rosary with her on a backpacking trip through Europe to have it blessed at the shrine of Our Lady of Lourdes in France.
 The seemingly fleeting trip turned into an inspirational journey culminating some forty years later.

-It was while she was clearing out her mother's bedroom after the funeral, that Carla came across the beloved indigo rosary her mother had asked her to get blessed some thirty-five-years earlier.
-"Sometime in those three-and-a-half decades since," Carla describes, "it had lost one Our Father bead and five Hail Mary beads.
+It was while she was clearing out her mother's bedroom, that Carla came across the beloved indigo rosary her mother had asked her to get blessed some thirty-five-years earlier.
+"Sometime in those three-and-a-half decades since, it had lost one Our Father bead and five Hail Mary beads.
 My mother, however, was never one to discard things, so she had used a safety pin to link the rosary's loop so she could continue to use it in spite of the missing beads.
 For her, the pin could just as easily represent the six prayers as the beads could.
 That was who she was and how she thought."

 This is the story of Carla's inspirational journey beyond grief and loss.
 It is an exquisitely touching memoir for those who have lost a parent or loved one, for those who have ever visited Lourdes or other sacred places, for those who have never taken such a pilgrimage or wish to, and for all of us who believe in miracles large and small.